aconfee/MEANTemplateV2/README.md

 - Has build system set up with Gulp.
 - Has Procfile specified for easy deployment to Heroku
 - Has local MongoDB instance wired up.
+- Connected to Travis CI.
+Continually tested and deployed on success: https://travis-ci.org/aconfee.

 CONTINUOUS INTEGRATION